crlandsc/tiny-audio-diffusion/README.md

 python train.py exp=drum_diffusion trainer.gpus=1 +ckpt=</path/to/checkpoint.ckpt> datamodule.dataset.path=<path/to/your/train/data>
 ```

+---

+## Dataset

+The data used to train the checkpoints listed above can be found on [🤗 Hugging Face](https://huggingface.co/datasets/crlandsc/tiny-audio-diffusion-drums).

+***Note:*** *This is a small and unbalanced dataset consisting of free samples that I had from my music production.
+These samples are not covered under the MIT license of this repository and cannot be used to train any commercial models, but can be used in personal and research contexts.*

+***Note:*** *For appropriately diverse models, larger datasets should be used to avoid memorization of training data.*

+---

 ## Repository Structure

 The structure of this repository is as follows:
 ```
 ├── main